Kaiyrly/eb-1a/2-petition/README.md

 On Mac, I like using [TexShop](https://pages.uoregon.edu/koch/texshop/).

-## Filing, Approval, Interview, and Arrival in the US
+## Filing, Approval, Interview and Arrival in the US

 I described the entire process I went through in a separate article.